 Twelves days till Christmas.
 Twelve days.
-The reindeer are stamping in their stables, choir boys are rushing to get to practice, people are walking on the snowy streets window shopping and buying more tinsel.
+The reindeer are stamping in their stables, choir boys are rushing to get to practice, and people are walking on the snowy streets window shopping and buying more tinsel.

-And while you’re shopping about – don’t forget the writers.
+And while you’re shopping about, don’t forget the writers.
 You may not see them around, because they find cold weather a good excuse to just stay indoors and write, but they still exist, and they like to see a full stocking as well.

-For the writer that is querying or submitting work, nothing would be better to give them than an acceptance letter.
+For the writer that is querying or submitting work, nothing would be better than to give them an acceptance letter.

-CAUTION: your writer may scream, break into a dance, or panic and blast themselves to Bermuda.
+CAUTION: Your writer may scream, break into a dance, or panic and blast themselves to Bermuda.

 So, *takes off glasses, rolls up scroll, and looks at watch* I’d better get going, I have some Christmas shopping to do, and if I don’t do it my elves might go on strike.